 - have a say on what buildings should look like

-- grant planning permission for new development that you want to see go ahead
+- grant planning permission for new developments that you want to see go ahead

-Three neighbourhood areas have been designated in Sheffield at Stocksbridge, Dore and BBEST (Broomhill, Broomfield, Endcliffe, Summerfield and Tapton) and Kelham Island and Neepsend.
+Four neighbourhood areas have been designated in Sheffield at Stocksbridge, Dore, and BBEST (Broomhill, Broomfield, Endcliffe, Summerfield and Tapton) and Kelham Island and Neepsend.

 To be involved in the content and consultation, please contact the individual groups.
 The map illustrates designated and proposed (none currently proposed) neighbourhood areas in Sheffield.